 Lyngbya is a species of cyanobacteria that occurs in Moreton Bay attached to seagrass beds.
 Some strains of Lyngbya are capable of making toxins and cause skin irritation.
-A small patch of Lyngbya was observed in the subtidal areas of Manly.
+A small patch of Lyngbya was observed in the 2022 survey, however none was observed in 2023.
 The most notable temporal change observed over time has been cyclic changes in the green alga Caulerpa taxifolia.
 Caulerpa taxifolia was a dominant component of the benthic community throughout the study area during the 2000's when El Niño conditions prevailed, and sewage discharges were of a poorer quality than present day.
-Caulerpa taxifolia can replace seagrass during extended dry periods.
-The distribution and density of C. taxifolia declined across the study area post-2010 and was not observed in 2022.
+Caulerpa taxifolia can replace seagrass during extended dry periods (West and West, 2007).
+The distribution and density of C. taxifolia declined across the study area post-2010 and was only observed in three sites in 2023 (two sites in Cleveland and one in Fisherman Islands).